scalableminds/fluent-canvas/Readme.md

 ### tap(callback)

 Tap into the chain and run a callback.
 The callback get two arguments `(fluentCanvas, context)` where `fluentCanvas` is the current chain and `context` is the raw `CanvasRenderingContext2D`.
 The callback doesn't need to return anything.
 The tap function returns the current chain.

+### clearAll()

+Deletes everything on the canvas.
+Works even if the canvas is transformed.

 ### context
 Access to the raw `CanvasRenderingContext2D`.